iojanblog/botija/README.md

 Install telegram and chat @BotFather to create your own BOT, at the end it should give you a token for HTTP API, take note
 >/newbot

-Clone this repo and make a new config file based on `botija.cfg.sample`, then configure the token @BotFather gave you
+Clone this repo and make a new config file based on `botija.sample.cfg`, then configure the token @BotFather gave you
 ```shell
 git clone https://github.com/iojanblog/botija.git && cd botija
 vi botija.cfg